Thursday, October 14, 2010

 CURSURI DE PICTURA DESEN.
 IRISH PUB À LA VAN GOGH

 Luni am ocupat patru mese pe Republicii no. 19 pentru a picta interiorul cochet de la Dean's Irish Pub Brasov.
 Peretii de caramida vopsiti in verde, arcadele rosii, lambriurile, mesele si scaunele de lemn l-au facut perfect pentru scopul nostru.
-Informatii cursuri desen Brasov: http://magdavacariu.blogspot.com/p/art-classes.html
+Informatii cursuri pictura desen Brasov: https://cursuripicturabrasov.blogspot.com/2023/09/cursuri-pictura-desen-brasov.html

 Monday, April 12, 2010